 The school-based experience provides an opportunity to try out new ideas and develop successful classroom practice, supported by experienced mentors in schools.
 Student teachers benefit from the mutual support provided by others in the cohort with whom they are able to share experiences and ideas through regular group discussion.

 You will develop knowledge and understanding of the national curriculum, its targets and content, together with an understanding of wider statutory requirements.
 You will advance your teaching and classroom management skills to a high level, and enhance your capacity for self-reflection and further professional development.

 You will undertake two school placements during your training and these will be at two of our excellent alliance schools.

-UCL Institute of Education (IOE) is a global leader in teacher education.
+UCL IOE is a global leader in teacher education.
 Their programmes are recognised by Ofsted as “outstanding” in every criterion across Primary and Secondary Education.
-All UCL School Direct students have full access to UCL student support services and facilities.
+All school direct trainees have full access to UCL student support services/facilities.

-This programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
-The only difference is that students apply directly via UCAS to the school or alliance.
+The school direct programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
+The only difference is students apply directly to the NRTA via the DfE ‘Apply’ service.
 Candidates will still attend the same university lectures.

-Click here to search for full details of the Maths course
+Click here full details of the Maths course